orthanc-server/orthanc-explorer-2/README.md

   - Windows 64bits
   - Ubuntu 20.04
   - MacOS (Universal binary)
-- in the Windows Installers (to come mid-May 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
+- in the Windows Installers,
+  the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
 Note that, in a future release, OE2 will become the default UI for Orthanc in the Windows Installers.
-- in the osimis/orthanc Docker images (to come mid-May 2022), the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
+- in the osimis/orthanc Docker images,
+  the plugin is enabled but, right now, the legacy Orthanc Explorer remains the default UI.
 Note that, in a future release, OE2 will become the default UI for Orthanc in the Windows Installers.